enocknyabuto126/AgriTrack-One/README.md

 ## Datasets

 The **Smart Farming Assistant** project provides three key datasets: the **Crop Recommendation Dataset** (2200 rows) includes soil and environmental factors such as nitrogen, phosphorous, temperature, humidity, and pH to predict the most suitable crops; the **Plant Disease Identification Dataset** contains 70,295 training and 17,572 validation images covering 38 diseases across 14 crops like Apple, Tomato, and Grape, used to train CNN models for disease detection; and the **Fertilizer Recommendation Dataset** offers data on soil quality and crop needs to provide tailored fertilizer suggestions.
-These datasets can be accessed via the following links: [Crop Recommendation Dataset](https://github.com/ravikant-diwakar/AgriSens/blob/master/Datasets/Crop_recommendation.csv), [Plant Disease Dataset](https://github.com/ravikant-diwakar/AgriSens/tree/master/Datasets), and [Fertilizer Recommendation Dataset](https://github.com/ravikant-diwakar/AgriSens/blob/master/Datasets/Fertilizer_recommendation.csv).

 # 📌 Crop Recommendation Model

 The **Crop Recommendation Model** utilizes machine learning algorithms to suggest the most suitable crops for farmers based on environmental and soil factors.
 By analyzing data such as soil nutrients, temperature, humidity, pH, and rainfall, the model provides tailored crop recommendations to ensure optimal growth and productivity.
 The model uses seven classification algorithms, with **Random Forest** achieving the highest accuracy of 99.55%.
 This helps farmers make informed decisions on crop selection, ensuring better yields and efficient farming practices.